 Marital property includes assets and debts from a marriage, and it typically includes all property acquired after the date of marriage unless the property has been excluded through a prenuptial agreement or the property was acquired by one of the spouses through an inheritance or gift.
 Most property acquired prior to the date of marriage is separate property, but spouses should be careful about using separate assets to fund any marital expenditures because those assets then become commingled and can make property division much more complicated.

 Skokie divorces can be contentious and difficult.
 Even in situations in which spouses are on relatively amicable terms, Illinois divorce law can make the process extremely complicated, particularly when the parties have significant marital property or have minor children from the marriage.
 Do not wait to get in touch with one of our divorce lawyers in Skokie.
-At the Arami Law Office, our family law advocates routinely serve clients in Skokie and throughout Chicagoland.
-Contact the Arami Law Office today to seek advice about your divorce case.
+At Arami Law, Inc., our family law advocates routinely serve clients in Skokie and throughout Chicagoland.
+Contact Arami Law, Inc. today to seek advice about your divorce case.